-Holiday leftovers don't have to mean the same reheated plate for days!
+Holiday leftovers don't have to mean the same thing, reheated for days!
 These Turkey and Ham Pot Pies turn your leftovers into something new and delicious.

-Whether for a family dinner or a quick meal to share with friends, this Turkey and Ham Pot Pie is bound to become a favorite.
+Whether for a family dinner or a quick meal to share with friends, these Turkey and Ham Pot Pies are bound to become a favorite.
+I pair them with some potatoes and a crisp green salad or simple veggies for a really easy meal.

-Onion: I use a regular brown onion, but white or yellow would work.
+Onion: I use a regular brown onion, but white or yellow would work fine.
 You can also use a leek if you have one.

-Chicken broth: If you have leftover turkey broth, you can use it.
-I use low sodium/ reduced salt broth to control the salt, as ham can be salty.
+Chicken broth/stock: If you have leftover turkey broth, you can use it here.
+I use a low sodium/reduced salt broth to control the salt, as ham can be salty.

-Milk: This recipe has been tested with full-fat and half-fat/semi-skimmed milk.
-I haven't tested it with 0% fat milk.
-You can also use half and half for a richer, creamier sauce.
+Milk: This recipe has been tested with full-fat and half fat/semi-skimmed milk.
+(I haven't tested it with 0% milk.)
+You can also use half and half for a richer creamier sauce.

-Chicken or vegetable bouillon: I use a powdered stock or 'better than bouillon'.
-You can also substitute it with a stock cube.
+Chicken/Vegetable bouillon: I use a powdered stock or 'better than bouillon'.
+You can substitute with a stock cube.
 These all add an extra punch of flavor to the creamy sauce.

-Turkey: Any leftover turkey, white and dark meat, will work.
-Remove the skin, though.
+Turkey: Any leftover turkey will work, we like a mixture the white and dark meat, but use what you have leftover.
+Remove the skin though.
 You can cube or shred the meat.

-Salt: You may not need extra salt, depending on your ham and broth.
-Taste your sauce, and then add the salt if it lacks flavor.
+Salt: You may not need extra salt depending on your ham and broth.
+Taste your sauce and add salt if it is lacking flavor.

-Puff pastry: An all-butter puff tastes better and will get golden on top.
+Puff Pastry: An all-butter puff tastes better and will get beautifully golden brown.
 But you can use regular puff pastry.
-If you are using an all-butter puff pastry, cutting it while it is still a little frozen is easier.
+If you are using all-butter puff pastry, cutting it while it is still a little frozen is far easier.

-Egg: This is for the egg wash on the top of the pie.
-You can also use a little milk.
+Egg: This is for the egg wash for the top of the pies.
+You can also use milk.

 Recipe Tips